Mariners vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .250 with a triple, a home run, a walk and four RBI.
+- Franco has recorded a base hit in three straight games.
+In his last five games he is batting .227 with a double, two triples, a walk and four RBI.

 Franco Recent Games